 One of them is particularly worth recommending, namely Gaci’s Camping.
-It is hard to call this place even a campground, because you sleep there in an olive tree garden next to the owner’s house.
-This, of course, has its unique charm and provides intimacy, but it also reminded me of sleeping in a tent in my own garden when I was a kid 😉
+It is hard to call this place even a campground because you sleep there inside an olive tree garden next to the owner’s house.
+This, of course, has its unique charm and provides intimacy.
+But it also reminded me of sleeping in a tent in my own garden when I was a kid 😉.

 There are two bathrooms in the garden with a toilet, shower and sink.
-There is warm water, but it is heated in a boiler, so if two girls with long hair bathe before of you, there is no chance for a hot shower.
+There is warm water, but it is heated in a boiler.
+So if two girls with long hair take a shower before you, there is no chance for a hot shower.
 In addition, there is a separate place for washing dishes and a table with chairs.
 It’s allowed to grill in the garden.
 When it comes to electricity, there are two plugs at the back of the house.

 To sum up, you’ll find there everything you need.
-However, what makes Gaci’s Camping the most special are its owners – incredibly friendly people who care about the comfort and satisfaction of their customers and create a family atmosphere.
+However, what makes Gaci’s Camping the most special are its owners.
+They are incredibly friendly people who care about the comfort and satisfaction of their customers and create a family atmosphere.
 Even when our barbecue dinners transformed into small parties lasting up to late hours, nobody resented us for that.
-Of course their understanding reached it’s limits when we started to sing Polish songs in the middle of the night but given the circumstances we couldn’t blame them 😅
+Of course, their understanding reached its limits when we started to sing Polish songs in the middle of the night.
+Given the circumstances, we couldn’t blame them 😅.

 Price: 5 EUR/person per night in May, no car fee.

 In Valbone you will definitely find several places offering apartments for tourists and at the same time a campsite in the garden.
 However, if it turns out that you have a problem finding them, or they are closed, you can always ask for permission to pitch a tent in any place where any sort of accommodation is offered.
 Just make sure the owners have a piece of garden or land around their house.
 People in Albania are very friendly towards tourists, so there should be no problem with that.